 If you were to fix those problems and more people were to check out that would essentially be a quick win: something that doesn’t take a lot of effort to fix but it has a high potential for maximizing the impact, the conversion rates.

-Let me add one thing to that, Google Analytics and Adobe Target, those numbers and metrics really tell us what pages’ people are really going to and what’s the percentage of those people who are actually converting or not.
-It identifies bounce rates, average time on site, action conversion rates, but it actually doesn’t tell us why.
+Let me add one thing to that, Google Analytics and Adobe Target, those numbers and metrics really tell us what pages people are really going to and what’s the percentage of those people who are actually converting or not.
+It identifies bounce rates, average time on site, and action conversion rates, but it actually doesn’t tell us why.
 You know, why and why not people are potentially converting, in the least actually gives us the metrics.
-That’s really why we add the qualitative insight to understand real user’s behavior.
+That’s really why we add the qualitative insight to understand real users’ behavior.
 Once we add that qualitative element we really understand why and why not people are potentially converting on those high-traffic pages.
 With quick wins, it’s pretty easy to identify where those quick wins are within analytics, high-traffic pages or your top landing pages will tell you the pages that have the most traffic, obviously.
-But it will also tell you with those pages, what their conversion rate is, what their bounce rate is, how high their average time on site is.
+But it will also tell you with those pages, what their conversion rate is, what their bounce rate is, and how high their average time on site is.
 And the top landing pages will actually start to help you define where those quick wins are.
 Then, you can use the qualitative software to go in there and look at those pages to potentially see why and why not people are converting off of those pages.

 View more posts about Conversion Rate Optimization.